phelpsm1/skeleton/README.md

     "version": "6.2.1"

-For more information, see the [version section](https://docs.npmjs.com/files/package.json#version) in the package.json documentation
+For more information, see the [version section](https://docs.npmjs.com/files/package.json#version) in the package.json documentation.

 #### author

 The author of the project.
-It is recommended to use the department name and email address
+It is recommended to use the department name and email address.

     "author": {
-      "name": "TMG SP Solutions",
+      "name": "CCSD",
-      "email": "tmgsp.solutions@intel.com"
+      "email": "ccsd@intel.com"
     }

 For more information, see the [people fields section](https://docs.npmjs.com/files/package.json#people-fields-author-contributors) in the package.json documentation

 #### contributors

-An array of team members that include developers, systems analysts, and integrators.
+An array of team members that can include developers, systems analysts, and integrators.

     "contributors": [
       {